Employment assistance for people with a disability 001-02230000

 - State taxi transport subsidy

-- if engaged with DES or a Workforce Australia Employment Services Provider, they may be referred to Self-Employment Assistance or other structured programs of employment assistance
+- if engaged with IEA or a Workforce Australia employment services provider, they may be referred to Self-Employment Assistance or other structured programs of employment assistance

 Allowable program combinations